Group

 Ilco Krikke (2021) – Modeling the effect of dissolved gas on the bubble layer along a vertical gasevolving electrode

-Tom Kleist (2021) – Characterisation of flow and bubble phenomena in a high pressure alkaline water electrolyser, co-supervised with Jan van Kranendonk, Zero Emission Fuels, ZEF
+Tom Kleist (2021) – Characterisation of flow and bubble phenomena in a high pressure alkaline water electrolyser, with Jan van Kranendonk, Zero Emission Fuels, ZEF

 lias Daniil (2021)- Transient modeling and control of a table-top electrolyzer, co-supervised with Jan van Kranendonk, Zero Emission Fuels, ZEF

-Bas Lottman (2020) – Transient thermal and electrochemical modeling of alkaline water electrolysers, co-supervised with Thijs de Groot (Nouryon and TU/e)
+Bas Lottman (2020) – Transient thermal and electrochemical modeling of alkaline water electrolysers, with Thijs de Groot (Nouryon and TU/e)

 Niels Goos (2020) – Electrochemical reduction of CO2 to CO in a flow-through electrolyser